astropy/package-template/docs/ape17.rst

 APE 17 Migration Guide
 ======================

+.. warning:: This guide is not yet ready for widespread use and may
+             still change significantly.

 The Astropy project is now transitioning from using astropy-helpers for infrastructure to more standard Python packaging tools.
 The motivation and implications of this are discussed in an Astropy Proposal for
 Enhancements: `APE 17: A roadmap for package infrastructure without astropy-helpers <https://github.com/astropy/astropy-APEs/blob/master/APE17.rst>`__

-This document is a **work in progress** and aims to provide a guide to migrating to using the new infrastructure described in APE 17.
+This page aims to provide a guide to migrating to using the new infrastructure described in APE 17.
 We assume that your package is currently using astropy-helpers and that you have used a version of the Astropy package-template in the past to set up your package (though this guide might still be useful if the latter is not the case).

 Throughout this guide, we will assume that your package is called ``my-package`` and that the module is called ``my_package``.
 We deliberately choose a name where the package name is different from the module name, but for many cases, these will be the same.

 Step 1: Remove astropy-helpers
 ------------------------------